jsharp6968/synch0le/README.md

 This tool is for quickly scanning endpoints to figure out if they might be vulnerable to a Desync attack.
 Actually attacking such vulns in applications requires work on a case by case basis: this tool will not pwn anything for you.
 It is intended to be fed lists of subdomains from something like `subfinder`, and then also endpoints from something like `dirb` or `dirbuster` for CL.TE and TE.CL vectors, and indicate whether or not the basic conditions of the vuln exist.

-Eventually it will support all known DeSync techniques, but for now it handles CL.0 (client-side), CL.TE and TE.CL.
+Eventually it will support all known DeSync techniques, but for now it handles CL.0 (client-side), CL.TE and TE.CL (server-side) vectors.

 # Capability
 Synch0le will take a URL, or a file with a list of URLS, and probe each of them to determine: